Jörg Stiel: International career

 Stiel won 21 caps for Switzerland during three-and-a-half years, and was the country's first-choice at UEFA Euro 2004, appearing in all three group games in Portugal.
 In the 0–3 loss against England, one of the goals came after deflecting from the post onto the back of his head, although it was officially credited to Wayne Rooney.

 After the tournament, where he was also named Man of the match in the 0–0 draw with Croatia, Stiel retired from playing altogether.

 Coaching career

 In November 2006, Stiel joined Austrian side SC Rheindorf Altach as goalkeeping coach.
 On 19 July 2009, he returned to Borussia in the same capacity.

 Stiel returned to his country in the summer of 2014, going on to work with FC Basel's youths as a goalkeeper coach.

 In June 2021, he became the goalkeeper coach of Grasshopper Club Zürich.
 On 12 May 2025, he was relieved of his duties at Grasshoppers, just weeks before he was set to depart the club anyway.

+On 19 July 2026, Stiel was named as the goalkeeping coach of Chinese Super League club Beijing Guoan.